-- 12.1 Temporary event notices (TENs) or late temporaray event notices (late TENs) may be used to authorise licensable activities at premises where there are 499 persons or fewer (including any staff and volunteers) present.
+- Temporary Event Notices (TENs) or late Temporary Event Notices (late TENs) may be used to authorise licensable activities at premises where there are 499 persons or fewer (including any staff and volunteers) present.
 TENs are not applications for permission to hold an event; they are notices of intention to hold an event.
 If there are 500 or more persons present at the event, a premises licence will be required. - 12.2 In accordance with the 2003 Act, any individual person aged 18 or over may serve a TEN, whether or not they hold a personal licence.
-An individual who is not a personal licence holder may only serve a TEN 5 times a year of which 2 can be late TENs, and a personal licence holder no more than 50 times a year of which 10 can be late TENs.
-However, no more than 15 TENs covering a maximum of 21 days may be served in respect of any particular premises in a single calendar year. - 12.3 Organisers of temporary events are encouraged to serve their TEN as soon as is reasonably practicable in order for the Police and Environmental Protection to consider whether or not they have any concerns about the event and, if they have, to enable all parties to try and take steps to resolve those concerns.
-The TEN form is available on the Council's website. - 12.4 Although the legal requirement is 10 clear working days (or 5 clear working days for late TENs) not including the date of receipt or the date of the event, the Licensing Authority recommends that at least 2 months' notice be given to hold such events, to allow sufficient time for organisers to plan their events safely, for appropriate publicity and for consultation with responsible authorities and interested parties.
-Any longer period than this may mean that organisers do not
+An individual who is not a personal licence holder may only serve a TEN five times a year of which two can be late TENs, and a personal licence holder no more than 50 times a year of which ten can be late TENs.
+Currently, no more than 20 TENs covering a maximum of 26 days may be served in respect of any particular premises in a single calendar year. - Organisers of temporary events are encouraged to serve their TEN as soon as is reasonably practicable in order for the Police and Environmental Protection to consider whether or not they have any concerns about the event and, if they have, to enable all parties to try and take steps to resolve those concerns.
+The TEN form is available on the Council's website. - 12.4 Although the legal requirement is ten clear working days (or ive clear working days for late TENs) not including the date of receipt or the date of the event, the

-- have all the details available at the time of submitting the notice, and any lesser time means that planning may be rushed and haphazard. - 12.5 The processing of TENs by the Council is controlled by a strict statutory timetable; therefore, the Council will not accept a notice unless it is complete in all respects at the time of submission. - 12.6 In the event of an objection, the Licensing Authority will hold a hearing and give a decision not less than 24 hours before the event is due to take place. - 12.7 Organisers of events are reminded of the police powers to close down events with no notice on the grounds of disorder, the likelihood of disorder, or public nuisance.
-Therefore, the Licensing Authority expects organisers to be aware of the relevant offences under the Licensing Act 2003, for example sales of alcohol to children or to intoxicated persons. - 12.8 Where exceptional events of local, national or international significance arise, for example a one-off local festival or World Cup, the Secretary of State may make a licensing order to allow premises to open for specified extended hours.
+Licensing Authority recommends that at least two months' notice be given to hold such events, to allow sufficient time for organisers to plan their events safely, for appropriate publicity and for consultation with responsible authorities and interested parties.
+Any longer period than this may mean that organisers do not have all the details available at the time of submitting the notice, and any lesser time means that planning may be rushed and haphazard.

+- 12.5 The processing of TENs by the Council is controlled by a strict statutory timetable; therefore, the Council will not accept a notice unless it is complete in all respects at the time of submission. - 12.6 In the event of an objection, the Licensing Authority will hold a hearing and give a decision not less than 24 hours before the event is due to take place. - 12.7 In the case of a late TEN application there is no right of appeal if an objection is received from the police or Environmental Health.
+In this case the event is invalid and cannot go ahead. - Organisers of events are reminded of the police powers to close down events with no notice on the grounds of disorder, the likelihood of disorder, or public nuisance.
+Therefore, the Licensing Authority expects organisers to be aware of the relevant offences under the Licensing Act 2003, for example sales of alcohol to children or to intoxicated persons. - 12.9 Where exceptional events of local, national or international significance arise, for example a one-off local festival or World Cup, the Secretary of State may make a licensing order to allow premises to open for specified extended hours.